 Turmeric is a plant, and so is curcuma longa.

-Turmeric contains curcumin, but only in a 3% percent concentration.
+Turmeric contains curcumin, but only in a meager percentage.

 Potential Health Benefits of Turmeric and Curcumin

 Both Turmeric and curcumin hold antimicrobial and medicinal effects.
 Study after study shows that they may help people with heart ailments, osteoarthritis, and obesity.

 - Osteoarthritis: Primary turmeric compounds can reduce inflammation markers, relieving osteoarthritis symptoms.

 - Obesity: Both turmeric and curcumin can inhibit the inflammation connected to obesity and manage body fat regulation.

 - Heart disease: Both of them can lower “bad” LDL cholesterol and triglycerides and the danger of heart issues.